This lesson is part of the Ignition Gateway course. You can browse the rest of the lessons below.

 (open in window)

-[01:04] So I'll click on the dropdown, and select master.
+[03:11] So ignition primary here needs to be set with the mode of master to make it a master in a redundant pair.
+So I'll click on the dropdown and select master.
 I'll scroll down a little bit more on this page.
-And I did want to point out that there are master node settings and backup node settings.
-So these settings are only applied to this gateway, depending on the mode of the gateway.
-So because I'm going to set alpha as the master, the master node settings would be applied to it.
-The backup node settings would only be applied if this gateway was set to be a backup.
-But I'm actually not going to make any other changes.
-I'm just going to scroll on down and click save changes, and then I'll click confirm.
-And that's actually all we have to do to set up redundancy on the master gateway.
+And I did wanna point out that there are master node settings and backup node settings.
+So these settings are only applied to this gateway depending on the mode of the gateway.
+So because I'm going to set Ignition Primary as the master, the master node settings would be applied to it.
+The backup node settings would only be applied if the gateway was set to be a backup, but I'm actually not going to make any other changes.
+I'm just going to click save changes, and that's all we have to do to set up redundancy on the master gateway.
 It's pretty straightforward.
-Let's switch over to beta.
-I'll go to the config section on beta.
-Again, I'll go to the redundancy page, and I need to tell this gateway that it should be a backup, so I'll change the mode to backup.
-Now, in a redundant pair, the backup gateway is the one that's responsible for reaching out to the master.
-So, I need to tell my backup gateway here where the master is located.
-So I'll scroll down on this page, and under backup node settings, I need to set the master node address.
+Let's switch over to ignition secondary.
+I'll go to the redundancy page and I need to tell this gateway that it should be a backup.
+So I'll change the mode to backup.
+Now in a redundant pair, the backup gateway is the one that's responsible for reaching out to the master.

 You are editing this transcript.